kowai11/CSE412-G15-Project/README.md

 ## Prerequisites

  - PostgreSQL
+ - IDEA
+ - HbuilderX
+ - Java(SpringBoot)
+ - vue2
  - Local server (such as HTTP Simple Server)

 ## Database Details
 ### Schema

+For this project, we create the database on local server.
+We also provide the code and tutorial for users to build the database on their own local machine.
+The relational database model contains 4 entities.
+Because we need to implement some basic features of a system in a library, we need the four entities to interact with each other.
+They are Administrator, Reader, Book, and BookComment.

 ### ER Diagram